-In part one of this three-part series, we discussed “You” statements and how they can close a conversation off from the further exchange because they assign ownership to the received.
+In part one of this three-part series, we discussed “You” statements and how they can close a conversation from further exchange because they assign ownership to the received.
 In part two of this series, we discussed “I” statements and how they put the ownership of how we feel on ourselves, thus opening up the conversation.
-In this final part three, I wish to discuss how useful “I” statements can be with our self-talk.
+In this final part three, I wish to discuss how helpful “I” statements can be with our self-talk.

 If I say self-talk to you, what is that?
-I am thinking of it as that voice, non-verbal, but could be verbal as well, but the conversation is meant to be an evaluation of ourselves.
-Usually, it is negative in nature.
-It is that voice that speaks up when we lost our temper, for example.
+I am thinking of it as that voice, non-verbal, but could be verbal, but the conversation is an evaluation of ourselves.
+Usually, it is harmful.
+That voice speaks up when we lose our temper, for example.
 It might say, “You blew it again!
 You knew this would happen.
 You never seem to get it right.”
-Notice how each of the three statements sound accusatory and make us feel depressed like we’ve done something wrong or irreversible.
+Notice how each of the three statements sounds accusatory and makes us feel depressed, like we’ve done something wrong or irreversible.

 When we turn that same conversation into “I” statements, it looks like this.
 “I found my temper again.
-I don’t like it when I lose my temper because it pushing those away from me that I love.
+I wouldn’t say I like it when I lose my temper because it pushes those away from me that I love.
 I need to find a better way to express myself when I am angry.”
 Just in reading this, you liberate yourself toward the possibility of overcoming this bad habit.
 Changing those “You” statements into “I” self-talk statements takes time and a personal commitment.
 Once they pop into your head, defeat them by rewording them as “I” statements.

 Yours for better parenting,